w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 To mark up certain sections, use the appropriate HTML5 elements.
 For example the `<main>` element denotes the main content of the page.
 Such sections usually correspond to an WAI-ARIA role.
 In case of the `<main>` element the corresponding role is `main`.
 Those WAI-ARIA roles are picked up by assistive technologies.
 See [accessibility support information for WAI-ARIA](#accesssupport).

-If there are more than one section of a type, sections need to be labeled using either `aria-label` or `aria-labelledby`.
+Some sections can only be used once, for example `<main>` or the page header.
+Other sections, like navigations, can be used multiple times.
+In this case add a label using either `aria-label` or `aria-labelledby`.

 <aside class="annotation" id="accesssupport">
   <h4 class="annotation-header"><span class="subhead">Accessibility Support:</span> HTML5, WAI-ARIA, Web Browsers, and Assistive Technologies</h4>